 Many cerebral palsy cases aren’t diagnosed until several years after the birth.
 For this reason, you may not have an ample amount of time to wait.
 Some laws depend on when your child was diagnosed with the condition.

 The average national estimate for cerebral palsy lawsuit settlements is about $5 million.
-Here are some recent settlements worth looking into:
+Here are some recent settlements and verdicts worth looking into:

 $1,525,000 Cerebral Palsy Settlement – 2021